dockstore/dockstore-documentation/docs/getting-started/migrating-workflows-to-github-apps.rst

 .. figure:: /assets/images/docs/single-workflow-to-migrate.png
    :alt: Workflow to Migrate

-As noted in our other documentation, create a ``/.dockstore.yml`` file in the root directory of the master branch in your repository.
+As noted in our other documentation, create a ``/.dockstore.yml`` file in the root directory of the branch you want to migrate (in this example, it's the master branch) in your repository.
 The file should look like the following

 .. code:: yaml